Writing off debt

 Will Immediate Financial charge for IVA advice?

 If you decide to sign up for an IVA then fees are payable as shown above.
-However, we do not charge for the initial call where we provide you with an assessment of your current position, advise on whether a debt solution would be suitable for you, and if so which product would be most appropriate.
-We're here to help you get out of debt, and not to make you pay for our advice.
+However, there is no charge for the initial call where you are provided with an assessment of your current position, advise on whether a debt solution would be suitable for you, and if so which product would be most appropriate.
+Immediate Financial are here to help you get out of debt, and not to make you pay for their advice.

 Is an Individual Voluntary Arrangement legally binding?

 An Individual Voluntary Agreement is a legally binding contract between debtor and creditor.
-This is how it differs from a mere Debt Management Plan.
+This is how it differs from a Debt Management Plan.
 Your creditors are not within their legal rights to pursue you if you have entered into an IVA.